The following information describes the framework of the Reactor Oversight Process (ROP).

 Violations of NRC Requirements

-Each violation of NRC requirements found during NRC inspections will be evaluated to determine its effect on plant safety and risk.
-If the violation is of very low safety significance, it will be discussed in the inspection report with no formal enforcement action.
-The utility is expected to deal with the violation through its corrective action program, correcting the violation and taking steps to prevent a recurrence.
-The issue may also be reviewed during future NRC inspections.
+For each violation of regulations found during NRC inspections, the staff will evaluate the violation to determine its effect on plant safety and risk.
+If the violation is of very low safety significance, the staff will discuss the violation in an inspection report and take no formal enforcement action.
+In such cases, the NRC expects the utility to deal with the violation through its corrective action program by correcting the violation and taking steps to prevent a recurrence.
+The staff may also review the issue during future NRC inspections.

-If the NRC risk evaluation finds that the violation has higher safety significance, a Notice of Violation will be issued.
-A Notice of Violation may also be issued if the utility fails to correct a violation of low safety significance in a reasonable period of time or if a violation is found to be willful.
+If the NRC risk evaluation finds that the violation has higher safety significance, the NRC will issue a notice of violation.
+The agency may also issue a notice of violation if the utility fails to correct a violation of low safety significance in a reasonable period of time or if the agency finds the violation to be willful.

-The Notice of Violation requires the utility to respond formally to the NRC with its actions to correct the violation and what steps it will take to prevent the violation from occurring again.
+The notice of violation requires the utility to respond formally to the NRC with planned actions to correct the violation and steps for preventing the violation from occurring again.
 The agency will then review the utility's actions in a later inspection.

-Normally, these violations will not be the subject of a fine.
-However, there may be violations that warrant a fine because of their unusual significance.
-These violations are likely to be uncommon.
+Normally, these violations will not be subject to a fine.
+However, some violations may warrant a fine because of their unusual significance.
 Possible examples include exceeding a safety limit specified in a reactor license or the inadvertent startup of a reactor.

 In addition, some violations will call for the traditional enforcement approach, including the possible issuance of fines.
 Examples of such violations include the following:

-The revised oversight process will provide more information on plant performance than in the past, and the information will be available on a more frequent basis.
-This information will be placed on the NRC's internet web site as well as in its Public Document Room at NRC headquarters.
+The revised ROP will provide more information on plant performance than in the past, and the information will be available more frequently.
+The information will be available to the public on the NRC Web site and in the Public Document Room at NRC Headquarters.

-The performance indicators and the assessment of inspection findings will be placed on the NRC web site using the color notation of their significance -- green, white, yellow, or red.
-The statistics and inspection findings which underlie the color notation will also be posted on the web site.
+The NRC will place the performance indicators and the assessment of inspection findings on its Web site using the color notation of their significance (green, white, yellow, or red).
+The statistics and inspection findings underlying the color notation will also be posted on the NRC Web site.

 The revised oversight program is intended to fulfill the following four goals established by the Commission:

-The previous oversight process evolved over a period of time when the nuclear power industry was less mature and there was much less operational experience on which to base rules and regulations.
+The previous ROP evolved over a period of time when the nuclear power industry was less mature and there was much less operational experience on which to base rules and regulations.
 Very conservative judgments governed the rules and regulations.
-Significant plant operating events occurred with some frequency, therefore the oversight process tended to be reactive and prescriptive, closely observing plant performance for adherence to the regulations and responding to operational problems as they occurred.
+Because significant plant operating events occurred, the oversight process tended to be reactive and prescriptive, closely observing plant performance for adherence to the regulations and responding to operational problems as they occurred.

-But we now have the benefit of four decades of operational experience and, generally speaking, steadily improving plant performance, particularly over the last decade or so.
-The new program focuses more of the agency's resources on the relatively small number of plants which evidence performance problems.
-The baseline inspection program is considered the minimum inspection effort needed to assure that plants meet the "safety cornerstone" objectives.
-The baseline inspection program is performed at all reactor sites by NRC resident inspectors and inspectors from the regional offices.
+The nuclear industry now has the benefit of four decades of operational experience, and, in general, plant performance has improved steadily, particularly over the last decade or so.
+The new ROP focuses more of the agency's resources on the relatively small number of plants that evidence performance problems.
+The baseline inspection program is considered the minimum inspection effort needed to ensure that plants meet the "safety cornerstone" objectives.
+NRC resident inspectors and inspectors from the regional offices conduct the baseline inspection program at all reactor sites.

-Plants which do not meet the "safety cornerstone" objectives, measured by performance indicators and inspection findings, will receive increased inspection, focusing on areas of declining performance.
-There will also be inspections beyond the baseline program, even at plants performing well, if there are operational problems or events the NRC believes require greater scrutiny.
+Plants that do not meet the safety cornerstone objectives (as measured by performance indicators and inspection findings) will receive increased inspection focusing on areas of declining performance.
+The NRC will also conduct inspections beyond the baseline program, even at plants performing well, if there are operational problems or events the agency believes require greater scrutiny.
 Generic problems, affecting some or all plants, may also require additional inspections.

 The previous oversight program relied more heavily on fines when violations occurred, while the new program will make broader use of other enforcement tools such as orders and other formal regulatory actions.
-When fines were imposed previously, they were often issued long after the violations occurred and their impact was substantially less than the cost of repairs or the costs associated with a shutdown to correct the violations.
-The new process is intended to be more effective in correcting performance or equipment problems because the agency's response will be both more timely and more predictable.
+Under the previous program, the NRC often issued fines long after the violations occurred and the amounts of the fines were substantially less than the cost of repairs or the costs associated with a shutdown to correct the violations.
+The new process is intended to be more effective in correcting performance or equipment problems because the agency's response will be both timelier and more predictable.

 The new assessment program is substantially different from the previous process.
 It makes greater use of objective performance indicators.
-Together, the indicators and inspection findings provide the information needed to support reviews of plant performance, to be conducted on a quarterly basis, with the results posted on the NRC's internet site.
+Together, the indicators and inspection findings provide the information needed to support quarterly reviews of plant performance, with the results posted on the NRC's Web site.

-The new assessment process also features expanded reviews on a semi-annual basis to include inspection planning and a performance report, all of which will also be posted on the NRC's web site.
+The new assessment process also features expanded semiannual reviews, including inspection planning and a performance report, all of which will also be posted on the NRC Web site.

 The performance assessment process previously involved three processes:

-- Plant Performance Review - Conducted every six months to assess events, inspection findings, and other data.
-This review was done to plan future inspections and to identify those plants with declining performance that required further NRC action.
+Plant Performance Review: Every 6 months, the NRC assessed events, inspection findings, and other data.
+The agency used this review to plan future inspections and to identify those plants with declining performance that required further NRC action.

-- Senior management meetings - Twice a year, NRC senior managers reviewed information assessing plant performance to discuss what regulatory action was needed at plants with declining performance.
-The managers designated those plants warranting heightened NRC monitoring as being on a "watch list."
-These "watch list" plants were then discussed at a public meeting with the Commission.
+Senior Management Meetings: Twice a year, NRC senior managers assessed plant performance to discuss regulatory action needed at plants with declining performance.
+The managers designated those plants warranting heightened NRC monitoring as being on a watch list.
+These watch list plants were then discussed at a public meeting with the Commission.

-- Systematic Assessment of Licensee Performance (SALP) - Every 12 to 24 months, the NRC staff performed a separate review of the performance of each plant, preparing a Systematic Assessment of Licensee Performance report.
-This report included a numerical rating of the plant in four categories -- plant operations, maintenance, engineering, and plant support -- as well as a narrative discussion of performance in each area.
+Systematic Assessment of Licensee Performance: Every 12–24 months, the NRC staff performed a separate review of the performance of each plant, preparing a report on the systematic assessment of licensee performance.
+This report included a numerical rating of the plant in four categories (plant operations, maintenance, engineering, and plant support), as well as a narrative discussion of performance in each area.